renproject/darknode-cli/README.md

 > Note: make sure you are using Terraform version 0.12!
 To upgrade Terraform, download the executable for your operating system from https://www.terraform.io/downloads.html and copy it to `$HOME/.darknode/bin/terraform`.

-This will update your Darknode CLI to the latest version without affecting any of your deployed node.
+This will update your Darknode CLI to the latest version without affecting any of your deployed nodes.

 ## Usage